 ARTICLE IV - MEMBERSHIP

 The Association shall consist of Agencies in the State of Georgia whose primary activity is that of providing out-of-home and in-home services to, or in behalf of, at-risk children and their families.

 Association Regular Membership shall be on an agency basis.
 A network of services operating and owned by a single agency shall be defined as one agency.

 To qualify for regular membership, an organization must meet all of the following requirements.

 Any organization meeting the above qualifications may apply in writing to the Association for regular membership.
 Once approved, the membership shall be effective upon the payment of the current annual dues, on a prorated basis during the first year.
-Applications for renewal of membership are due January 1 of each year thereafter.
+Renewal of membership is due January 1 of each year thereafter.
 The annual dues for regular membership will be determined by the Association’s Board of Directors.

 SECTION 4 – Associate Membership

 The purpose of Associate Membership is to allow individuals and organizations to support the goals and mission of the Association who otherwise would not be eligible for regular membership.
 Associate Members shall not be entitled to vote on any matter voted on by the members.
 Any entity comprised of multiple agencies formed or organized under the laws of any state shall not be eligible for regular or associate membership.